itamos-ism/3D-PDR/README.md

 $ ./run.sh
 ```

-This will install all required dependencies — this step only runs once.
+This will install all required dependencies.
+This step only runs once.
 Once the installation completes, you will be prompted with IP addresses.
 If your browser does not open automatically, Ctrl+Click on one of the displayed addresses.

 You are now ready to run and analyse your models with PDR-studio.